OkayHughes/open-lab-notebook/src/posts/taking-site-to-next-level.md

 ### Downloading the code:

-The E3SM source seems to be available [here](https://github.com/E3SM-Project/E3SM)
+The E3SM source seems to be available [here](https://github.com/E3SM-Project/E3SM).
+*Note, you should clone this code rather than rely on any releases.*

+According to the instructions, I'm going to assume that the working directory should be on t `/scratch` somewhere.

+#### Figuring out which machine file to use:
+The suggested file in the tutorial is `mach = $homme/cmake/machineFiles/cori-knl.cmake.`
+\